tnichols217/notes/APBiology/3/Notes/POGILs/Oxidative Phophorylation.md

     | Phases used | Glycolysis     | ETC            | Krebs Cycle  | ETC            | Chemiosmosis |
     | Location    | Cytoplasm      | Mito.
 Membrane | Mito.
 Matrix | Mito.
 Membrane | Mito.
 Membrane             |

 17. Oxidative phosphorylation is used to produce ATP from ADP in chemiosmosis.
-Substrate level phosphorylation is used in glycolysis and kreb
+Substrate level phosphorylation is used in glycolysis and krebs cycle.
+18. The intermembrane space, as it has a high concentration of protons
+19. No energy will be able to be produced and the cell will die
+20. 20
+	1. Glycolysis and fermentation
+	2. The cell membrane